getditto-shared/ditto_cot/README.md

 cotditto = { git = "https://github.com/yourusername/ditto_cot", package = "cotditto" }
 ```

+### End-to-End (e2e) Testing for Rust

+The e2e test is located in `rust/examples/e2e_test.rs` and verifies integration with Ditto.
+To run it:

+- Use `cargo test --example e2e_test` from the `rust` directory.
+- Ensure Ditto dependencies are set up (e.g., via `make rust` or `cargo build`).

+This test checks full workflows, including schema and conversion logic.

 ### Java

 See the [Java README](java/README.md) for detailed documentation.